jganetsk/impossible-escape/README.tex.md

 The set on the right-hand side contains all deltas that can be applied to $c_{0}$ to make $f(c_{1}) = s$.
 We need to guarantee that this set contains at least one legal move.
 In other words, it should contain at least one element $b$ in the standard basis $b \in B$.

 To do this, we must guarantee that each element $s \in S$ must have at least one standard basis element $b \in B$ such that $f(b) = s$.
 In other words $f[B] = S$.
 This is simple to guarantee.
 There are 64 elements in $B$ (any basis of a 64-dimension vector space has 64 elements) and there are 64 elements in $S$ (as it is the set of all squares).
 This is made even easier by the fact that every standard basis element toggles exactly one square, so it has already "picked a square".
-We can then construct a straightforward one-to-one mapping between the two sets.
+We can then construct a straightforward one-to-one mapping between the two sets $B$ and $S$.

 There are two main questions that remain: